Siege of Deir ez-Zor (2014–2017): 2016: ISIL advances

 On 16 January 2016, ISIL launched an offensive on Deir ez-Zor.
 Several assaults were conducted during the day, which included six ISIL suicide bombers in attempts to break into military positions.
 After a few days of heavy fighting, ISIL overran the Baghiliya and Ayyash neighborhoods, after which pro-government fighters and their families were among those targeted in the seized areas.
 The Syrian government and state media said that 250–300 people were killed, including some by beheading; the British-based SOHR had differing numbers, reporting 135 fatalities, of which 85 were civilians and 50 soldiers.
 ISIL also captured an Army weapons depot and seized tanks.
 SOHR added that ISIL kidnapped about 400 civilians from families of pro-government fighters.
 Subsequently, ISIL forces captured areas south and west of Baghiliya.
 Overall, according to SOHR, about 440 people were killed in the five-day ISIL offensive, including: 200 soldiers, 110 ISIL fighters and 127 civilians.
 30 of the ISIL militants were suicide-bombers, while 85 civilians and 48 soldiers were executed by ISIL.
 42 civilians died in government air-strikes and shelling.

 In mid-March 2016, the Army launched an attack toward the Thayyem Oil Fields, south of Deir ez-Zor.
-On the first day of their assault, government forces captured Tharda Mountain.
-After four days of fighting, the military managed to capture the oil fields.
+On the first day of their assault, government forces said they had captured Tharda Mountain.
+After four days of fighting, the government said it had managed to capture the oil fields.

 Between April and May 2016, back-and-forth fighting took place as ISIL attempted to advance against government troops in the Industrial and al-Sina'ah districts of Deir ez-Zor city.
-The Army eventually managed to retain their positions.
+The Army said that it eventually managed to retain its positions.